elliewix/atlas-demo/README.md

 A demo repository for the atlas workshop.

 I will be more to this repository as we learn about more features.

+## About

+* Author: Elizabeth Wickes
+* fun fact: snakes don't have ears